martrzeciak/martrzeciak/README.md

 ###

 <p align="left">Hi 👋!
 My name is Mariusz.
 I'm a passionate .NET enthusiast with a strong foundation in C# and modern backend technologies.
-As a recent graduate, I'm eager to apply my knowledge in RESTful APIs, microservices, and scalable software solutions.
+I'm eager to apply my knowledge in RESTful APIs, microservices, and scalable software solutions.
 I'm continuously learning and exploring best practices to build efficient and maintainable applications.</p>

 ###